meilisearch/documentation/README.markdown

 Hey, thank you so much for wanting to contribute!
 If you'd like to help improve this documentation, we'd love to have you!

-Before opening a PR, please look through our [open issues](https://github.com/meilisearch/documentation/issues) to see if one already exists for the problem you'd like to solve.
-If yes, please leave a comment letting us know you're interested.
-If no, please open a new issue describing the problem and telling us you want to work on it.
+Before opening an issue or PR, please look through our [open issues](https://github.com/meilisearch/documentation/issues) to see if one already exists for your problem.
+If yes, please leave a comment letting us know that you're waiting for a fix or willing to work on it yourself.
+If not, please open a new issue describing the problem and informing us whether you want to work on it or not.

 To contribute, clone this repository, commit your changes and open a pull request.
 [Read more about working on the docs site locally.](#local-development)